Nazperver Kadın: Life

 Safiye Ünüvar, a teacher at the Palace School, who met her in 1915, described her as being plump, and tall.
 According to Ünüvar, Nazperver did not appear particularly learned, but she did have a refined and kindly air about her that made a good impression.
 She also speculated that having no children weighed heavily upon her, despite the fact that the Sultan treated her most kindly and graciously, and so she lived out her life in this rather downhearted fashion.

 On 30 May 1918, Nazperver met with the Empress Zita of Bourbon-Parma in the harem of Yıldız Palace, when the latter visited Istanbul with her husband Emperor Charles I of Austria.
-During the Empress's visit, she liaised with her in French, with great surprise of Empress.
+During the Empress's visit, she liaised with her in French, with great surprise of the Empress.

 Nazperver and Dilfirib Kadın, Mehmed's fifth consort were with him, when he died on 3 July 1918.
 After Mehmed V’s death, she first moved to her family’s mansion in Beşiktaş and then to Fatma Pesend’s in Vaniköy.
 At the exile of the imperial family in March 1924, Nazperver as being the adjunct member of the family decided to stay in Istanbul.
 Her niece Princess Mülkicihan Açba was present when she died: “What is this, Mülkicihan?”
 “What is what, Your Highness?”
 “Look, Mülkicihan, look.
 The sky has opened up.
 Do you hear this sound?
 The Lord is coming to take me to my daughter.
 God willing, I will be able to see my Master again.”
 She died on 9 March 1929 in Vaniköy.